Lisht: North side of el-Lisht: Pyramid of Amenemhet I

-Subsequent excavations uncovered plans for a pyramid much larger than the building actually constructed.
+Subsequent excavations uncovered plans for a pyramid much larger than the building constructed.
 One theory is that the terrain of the site was unsuitable for the structure due to poor sloping topography.
 Alternatively, it has been suggested that the pharaoh's health could have been declining and he did not think he would live to see it finished in time, yet did not want to be buried in an unfinished tomb.
 A third theory holds that Amenemhat I had already died after designing the tomb, and his son and successor rushed through his father's memorial so that he could start construction on his own.

 The pyramid's true entrance is found on its north side.
 From here, a hallway lined with pink granite leads to a small room at the core of the pyramid, from where a shaft connects to the burial chamber.
 The chamber has been filled with Nile seepage water over the years, making new discoveries difficult.
 Attempts have been made to keep water out but pumping has not worked.
 No full statues of Amenemhat I were unearthed during archaeological expeditions.
 However, a limestone statuette's head, thought to belong to an image of the pharaoh, has been discovered.